jwatson-CO-edu/py_templates_utils/Academic/OODGrading/README.md

    - `{?}` Automatically send failed test report here?

 # Change Log
+* 2025-02-27: A summarized JAVA file is created for each student based on the specified search terms.
+Config JSON has been split into categories, including OS-specific fields.
+Small editorial and QOL adjustments.
 * 2025-02-25: Config JSON so that users do not need to modify code every assignment.
 * 2025-02-21: Fixed issue with multiple matching branches that causes the _earliest_ of matches to be checked out instead of the **latest**, Fixed problems with name search.